Abhi459/EE551-project/README.md

 i.
 Dashboard: Display the courses to which the admin is linked to.

 ii.
-Files Sections: Admin should be able to add and retrieve files from the system.
+Files Sections: able to add and retrieve files from the system.

 iii.
-People section: Admin should be able to add a student to the course.
+People section: able to add a student to the course.

 iv.
-Assignment section: Admin should be able to post assignments.
+Assignment section: able to post assignments.
 Include Due date feature as well.

 v.
-Grade section: Admin should be able to post grades.
-You may create just a text box and submit button for respective assignments.
+Grade section: able to post grades.

 3.For Student Login:

 i.
 Dashboard: Display the current courses taken by the student.

 ii.
-Files section: User should be able to retrieve files from the system added by the admin.
+Files section: able to retrieve files from the system added by the admin.

 iii.
-Peoples section: User should be able to view the people present in the course.
+Peoples section: able to view the people present in the course.

 iv.
 User should be able to view the grades for the course.